wandb/docs/docs/guides/tables/tables-download.md

     artifact.add(table, "my_table")
     wandb.log_artifact(artifact)

-# Run using the artifact
+# Retrieve the created table using the artifact you created.
 with wandb.init() as r:
     artifact = r.use_artifact("my_dataset:latest")
     table = artifact.get("my_table")